David A. Huse

+David Alan Huse (born May 16, 1958) is an American theoretical physicist, specializing in statistical physics and condensed matter physics.
+Huse is known for his expertise in the fields of statistical physics and quantum many-body physics.
+He has contributions to topics such as phase transitions, spin glasses and magnetic ordering in materials.
+His current research interests include ultracold atomic systems and non-equilibrium physics, and explore phenomena as quantum thermalization and many body localization.

 Biography

 After graduating from Lincoln-Sudbury Regional High School, Huse matriculated at the University of Massachusetts Amherst, where he graduated in 1979 with a B.S. in physics.
 He received in 1983 his Ph.D. from Cornell University with a thesis supervised by Michael E. Fisher.
 From 1983 to 1996, Huse worked in Bell Laboratories in Murray Hill.
 In 1996, he was appointed a professor in the physics department of Princeton University.
 At the Institute for Advanced Study, he has been appointed to positions for the autumn of 2010, and for the academic years 2015–2016, 2019–2020, and 2021–2022.

-Prof. Huse is a world class recognized expert in the fields of statistical physics and quantum many-body physics.
-He has made outstanding contributions to topics such as phase transitions, spin glasses and magnetic ordering in materials.
-His current research interests include ultracold atomic systems and non-equilibrium physics, and explore phenomena as quantum thermalization and many body localization.